Early Years Faqs

 - Q. My child has never been to a nursery or away from their mother for more than a few hours; I am worried about whether she/he will settle in to full time school.
 How will you help?

 We usually find that once a child has been left in our care they quickly settle.
 The teachers and other children are very kind and helpful.
 All young people starting in school spend a whole day with us to assess their readiness for a Hollygirt education.
-Some children will start part time and build up to full time throughout the nursery year.
+Some children will start part time and build up to full time in Nursery.

 The curriculum for the EYFS is shared for all pre-school children.
-For the formal parts of teaching/learning the Nursery and Reception children work with their own teacher at a different level appropriate to their ability and maturity.
+For the formal parts of teaching/learning the Early Years unit is separated by a sliding door which creates two discrete learning environments.

-- Q. My 4 year old is very able, can the school offer appropriate stretch in the N/R classroom?
+- Q. My 4 year old is very able, can the school offer appropriate stretch in the Early Years classroom?

 - Q. How do I pay my termly bill?